Rambo-Yi/Rambo-Yi.github.io/_pages/about.md

 <strong>2.
 Trustworthy and Controllable Large Models</strong>

-Studying topics such as machine unlearning and watermarking to improve the controllability, traceability, and reliability of large models in real-world deployment.
+Studying topics such as machine unlearning and Watermarking & Fingerprinting to improve the controllability, traceability, and reliability of large models in real-world deployment.

 <strong>3.
 Egocentric Multimodal Intelligence and Human-AI Co-Embodied Intelligence</strong>